 Now, when you want to use the Fire Stick, either turn on the TV, switch to the port where the device is connected or just press the remote Enter key (center of the circle on top).
 In most cases the TV will power up and will switch to the port where the device is connected.

 The Fire Stick device gives a TV more functionality.
 You can use services that you are paying the cable company for without having to rent a digital HD box from them.
 If you are like many American homes, you are probably renting a high-end box or two and have other TVs that are just using the basic digital converter that is either free or rentable for a small fee.
 With the stick, you can stream some of the services from your premium channels providers.
 Be aware that you need a good network wireless signal for this to work well.

 If this is all you want a media device to do, this is not different in functionality from other similar devices.
 However, the stick lets you do more.

 If you also would like to stream from Kodi, this is the only device that I found that lets you install it.

-To install Kodi in your stick you must take several steps, explained in detail in this video:
+To install Kodi on your stick you must take several steps:

 - Set up the stick;

 - Search for and install ES Explorer;